Schedule for Faith Forum Presentations

 April 12.
 Easter.
 No Sunday School Classes

 May 17.
+UNLIKELY.
 Issues before the 2020 General Assembly.
 Led by Executive Presbyter Susan McGhee and GA Commisioner from the Presbytery, Jean Brown.

 May 31.
+UNLIKELY.
 Evaluation and Planning.
 With members of the Adult Chrisitian Education Committee.
 Grab a cup of coffee and stop by to review programs from the last year and suggest ideas for next year.

-Topics under consideration or in the pipeline:
+Other topics under consideration or in the pipeline:

 Heaven, Andy Kort